 Financial self-care can help you reduce money stress and make the most of what you earn.
 Being smart about your cash and helping it grow can unlock the good things in life today and in the future.
 Try practicing some financial self-care ideas, and see if you don’t feel more in control of your money and less stressed about it.

 The right bank can also help boost your finances.
 For instance, you can bank smarter with SoFi.
-When you open an online bank account with direct deposit, you’ll earn an excellent 2.00% APY and pay no account fees, plus have access to more than 55,000 fee-free Allpoint Network ATMs.
+When you open an online bank account with direct deposit, you’ll earn a competitive APY and pay no account fees, plus have access to more than 55,000 fee-free Allpoint Network ATMs.
 Higher interest and no fees mean your money could grow that much faster.

 Why is financial self-care important?